Dilshan Photo

 Email: dilshan_kumarathunga [at] sfu.ca

-I am an MASc student at the School of Engineering Science, Simon Fraser University, advised by Prof. Zhenman Fang.
+I am a MASc student at the School of Engineering Science, Simon Fraser University.
+I am a member of the HiAccel lab, advised by Professor Zhenman Fang.
 My research interests include Computer Architecture, Hardware Accelerators, Reconfigurable Architectures, and Compiler Optimization.

 I completed B.Sc.
 Eng (Hons.) in Electronic & Telecommunication Engineering at the University of Moratuwa, Sri Lanka.
 My final year undergraduate thesis project, which was done under the supervision of Dr. Ajith Pasqual and Dr. Ranga Rodrigo was accepted and published at ASAP 2019, titled "VLIW Based Runtime Reconfigurable Machine Vision Coprocessor Architecture for Edge Computing".
 Here, we proposed an FPGA based application specific new architecture for machine vision related operations at the edge nodes.

 After that, I had been working as a Senior Applications Engineer at Synopsys Inc., where I was engaged with the FPGA based emulation platform ZeBu, under different aspects like ZeBu front end, power estimation, simulation acceleration flow, and different ZeBu hardware.
-At Synopsys, I had been able to contribute to different projects involving many EDA tools as well as various HDL constructs and different customer scenarios.
+At Synopsys, I contributed to different projects involving many EDA tools as well as various HDL constructs and different customer scenarios.

 What's New